TZstatsADS/Fall2020-Project2-group1/data/README.md

 The coronavirus-data-master folder, provided by NYCHealth Open Data was used for the Maps and Averages tabs.
 Main files used where data-by-modzcta.csv and recent-4-week-by-modzcta.csv.
 Please see the subfolders for a more detail description of these files.

+We note several single .csv files of raw data below:

+	combine_data_res.csv: processed data of NYC restaurants (due to the large size of the original file, we are unable to include the original NYC restaurant dataset)

+	Res_cleaned_Or.csv: processed data of NYC restaurants (due to the large size of the original file, we are unable to include the original NYC restaurant dataset)

+	testingcenter.csv: raw data on NYC testing centers

+	us-zip-code-latitude-and-longitude.csv: contains geographical information on zipcodes to help center the map

+Temporary log files:

+	.DS_Store